OkBayat/harness-js/README.md

 harness-js
 ==========

-Yet another test organizers except that is work in NodeJS, Mongo's shell and you modern web browser.
+Yet another test organizer except that is works in NodeJS, Mongo's shell and a modern web browsers.
 Being able to run across these three environments without depending on libraries like RequireJS was a major reason I wrote this module.
 Hopefully it is helpful to others.